watermint/toolbox/docs/commands/dropbox-team-legalhold-update-desc.md

 # dropbox team legalhold update desc

-Update description of the legal hold policy
+Modify the description of an existing legal hold policy to reflect changes in scope or purpose

+Updates the description field of a legal hold policy for better documentation.
+Useful for adding case references, updating matter details, or clarifying preservation scope.
+Changes are tracked in the revision history for audit purposes.

 # Security